WiredPulse/PoSh_git/README.md

 ```
 3. Within 45 seconds, the Master will be updated and output from the script will be visible on the webpage<br>

-# Updating Branch with latest Master
+# Updating the Branch with latest Master
 1. Type:
 ```
 PS C:\> push-git